Alternative Names: Loch long caves

-Travel directions: From Glasgow on the M8 head over the Erskine bridge and through Dunbraton on the A82 to Arrocher and turn back down the loch till you come to the small bridge and park there.
+Travel directions: From Glasgow on the M8 head over the Erskine bridge and through Dunbarton on the A82 to Arrochar and turn back down the loch till you come to the small bridge and park there.

 Parking directions: There is parking for three cars Google map It is possible for a small car on the other side of the bridge.

 Lat & Long: 56:10:795N; 04:46:479W

 Tides: Tide tables